focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?
     - Trace the whole project to see if we're doing something stupid

-- Alt+up/down to move fast (editor action)
 - Ctrl + Shift + , to duplicate current editor on the other pane
-- Ctrl + Home/End to jump to beginning/end of the file
 - Ctrl + J to join lines (should there be a limit of how many?)
 - (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
 - Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt